 9. Make the most of playing to your own tune

 When I travel with other people, I constantly have to compromise.
 They may want to see the Spanish Steps in Rome for example, even though I really wanted to see the Pantheon.
 When I travel alone, I literally have myself to please.
 No one else!
 This is such an awesome feeling.
 I can do what I want, and see what I want.
 When traveling alone, you must make the most of this opportunity.
 If there is something you really want to do, then do it!
 Solo travel allows you to play to your own tune.
 You must exploit this and fulfill your dreams without limitation.

 10. Regularly back up photos and other media

 When traveling alone you can’t give your valuables to someone else.
 Furthermore, you can’t rely on someone else to save photos and videos – you are responsible for everything!
 What happens if you lose your camera or your SD card becomes corrupted?
 As a top solo travel tip, when traveling alone, I always try to back up my photos to an external device.
 Failing that, I will take several memory cards and swap them regularly.
-That way, if one fails, all my photos and videos are not stored in one place.
+That way, if one fails, all my travel photos and videos are not stored in one place.
 I will still have at least some digital memories of my solo travels.

 I hope you now have a clearer understanding of how to conquer solo travel.
 By using these solo travel hacks, you should be able to enjoy traveling alone as I have.
 If you are looking for inspiration on where to travel, don’t forget to check out our article on the best budget travel destinations for 2018.
 The world is a huge place with so many wonders.
 It would be a shame to miss out just because you don’t have a travel buddy!